 - □ Willingness to learn and work

 - ☐ Kindness and care for younger campers

-- □ Whistle with lanyard
+- □ Whistle with breakaway lanyard

 - ☐ Full backpack (no tiny string bags)

 - □ Wrist watch

-- □ Over the ankle boots for the barn (Do NOT need slick sole!
-So hiking boots are ok!)

 - □ 3- ring binder of their choosing (or we will provide a plain one!) (optional)

 - □ Assorted pens they may want to use (or we will provide basic blue or black pens!) (optional)

 - ☐ Any additional note taking items such as post-its or stickers (Optional)